Generic Name: esomeprazole sodium

 How Supplied/Storage and Handling

-Esomeprazole sodium for injection is supplied as a sterile, freeze-dried, white to off-white, porous cake or powder containing 20 mg or 40 mg of esomeprazole per single dose vial.
+Esomeprazole sodium for injection is supplied as a white to off-white, freeze-dried cake containing 20 mg or 40 mg of esomeprazole per single-use vial.

 Following reconstitution and administration, discard any unused portion of esomeprazole solution.